The phone rang. My sister was on the other end of the line.

 We got back on the beach and the wind was stronger than ever.
 It pierced the 4 layers of clothes that were protected me, attacked my hands and ears, and sought any way possible to penetrate my body.

 3 km later, I gave up.
 I told my friend we’d leave the beach and go walk on the road instead, behind the dunes.
-While the path on the beach would certainly make the walk shorter, I had to protect my ears at all cost.
+While the path on the beach would certainly make the walk shorter, I had to protect my ears at all costs.

 We eventually arrived in Blankenberg and took a second break.
 Since everything was closed, we got into the hall of an apartment building.

 The absence of wind and the warmness of the hall was enough to make us feel like we were in a 5-star hotel.

 But we couldn’t stay there too long because there were cameras.
 We probably had 20 minutes top before getting kicked out.

 Too cold to care, I asked my friend for his pair of emergency pants and put them under my own.
 We ate, drank, and quickly left before security arrived.

 We were still 10 km away from Knokke, our final destination.
 My friend’s foot really hurt.
 My own pain grew at each additional step.
 The weather was getting colder, and the sun was going down.

 As we were each detailing how painful this adventure had become, I burst into laughter.
 My initial motivation for this trip had been fueled by its difficulty.
 I wanted it hard, and I wanted to triumph over the obstacles.